f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # Plus tips
 **Config doesn't change in virt-manager**
-If you changed some config in a vm xml or just some anytihng you'll have to restart a good few service before virt-manager realises this, your best bet is to just reboot.
+If you changed some config in a vm xml or just some anytihng you'll have to restart a good few services before virt-manager realises this, your best bet is to just reboot.

 **Moving the image**
 lets say you created the image in the wrong place or wanna lend it to your friend,
 real simple, you just gotta change the disk line in `/etc/qemu/wmaneme.xml`
 and move the file that it was pointing at

-**This is nice and all but it sure is pretty quiet** will get back to you once I figure out how to fix the audio.
+**This is nice and all but it sure is pretty quiet**
+will get back to you once I figure out how to fix the audio.